 Remember, Ali considered himself as a work in progress.
 And because of this, he had to put in effort to consistently evolve and become better.

 After attaining a certain height, most young entrepreneurs put down the oars because they feel they have arrived.

 You have yet to arrive man!
 Because greatness is not really a destination, it is a journey.

 Greater people innovate to stay relevant.
 They set new goals after every new achievement.

 They put up all their strength to produce something better than yesterday’s work because no matter how long you’ve been in this business, there’s always a room for improvement.

-And in this digital world of ours, you and I know that what’s fabulous today could become mediocre within a month.
+And in this digital world of ours, you and I know that what’s fabulous today could become mediocre within a few months.